 Why do you have a .net address instead of a .com?

 I never felt I had a need for a personal web site and by the time I got around to registering one I found that spacerogue.com had already been taken.
 Spacerogue.com is currently owned by Kristian Marijn van Wezel.
+(If that is his/her real name.)
 He has offered to sell me the domain for $10,000(US).
 Even if I had ten grand I damn sure wouldn’t waste it on a vanity domain.
 I thought about filing a dispute but even that costs $500.
+Hope he/she/they enjoy paying those domain registration fees for decades.

 So whats up with HNN, The Hacker News Network?